Connect with us

 We will review your complaint when we receive it.
 The procurement coordinator or a delegate will consider the record and all available facts and issue a decision within three business days of receiving the complaint.
 We will notify you if additional time is required and our response will be delayed.

-Complaints may not be raised again during the protest period and this process does not include an option for appeals.
+The complaint process does not include an option for appeals.

 WEBS vendor registration page (www.des.wa.gov)